3 Empire and Jim Crow

 Uncle Sam says to an unruly Irishman, “Look here, you, everybody else is quiet and peaceable, and you’re all the time a-kicking up a row!”
 Cartoon shows caricatures of ethnicities.
 1882.

 Between 1870 and 1920, over twenty-five million immigrants arrived in the United States.
-This migration continued a process begun before the Civil War, though by the turn of the twentieth century, new groups such as Italians, Poles, and Eastern European Jews made up a larger percentage of the arrivals while Irish and German immigrant numbers began to dwindle.
-Although the growing U.S. economy needed large numbers of immigrant workers for its factories and mills, many Americans resented the arrival of so many immigrants.
-Nativists felt that the new arrivals were unfit for American democracy, and that Irish or Italian immigrants used violence or bribery to corrupt municipal governments.
+By the turn of the twentieth century, new groups such as Italians, Poles, and Eastern European Jews made up a larger percentage of the arrivals while Irish and German immigrant numbers began to dwindle.
+Although the growing U.S. economy needed large numbers of immigrant workers for its factories and mills and corporations supported immigration to keep wages low, many Americans resented the arrival of so many immigrants.
+Nativists felt that the new arrivals were unfit for American democracy.
 Others (often earlier immigrants themselves) worried that the arrival of even more immigrants would result in fewer jobs and lower wages.
 Such fears had resulted in anti-Chinese agitation on the West Coast leading to the Exclusion Act of 1882.
 Still others worried that immigrants brought with them radical ideas such as socialism and communism.
-These fears multiplied after the Chicago Haymarket affair in 1886, in which immigrant anarchists were accused of killing and injuring police officers in a bomb blast.
+These fears multiplied after the Chicago Haymarket incident in 1886, in which immigrant anarchists were among those accused of killing and injuring police officers in a bomb blast.

 The idea of America as a “melting pot” was a way of arguing for the ethnic assimilation of all immigrants.
 A play of the same name in 1908 to great acclaim caused former president Theodore Roosevelt to tell the playwright, “That’s a great play, Mr. Zangwill, that’s a great play.”

-Since the colonial period, East Coast states had regulated immigration through passenger laws that prohibited the landing of destitute foreigners unless shipmasters prepaid certain amounts of money in the support of those passengers.
+Since the colonial period, East Coast states had regulated immigration through passenger laws that prohibited the landing of destitute foreigners.
 State-level control of pauper immigration developed into federal policy in the early 1880s.
-In August 1882, Congress passed the Immigration Act, denying admission to people who were not able to support themselves, to people with mental illnesses, and to convicted criminals who might threaten the security of the nation.
-The category of excludable people expanded continuously after 1882.
-In 1885, in response to American workers’ complaints about cheap immigrant labor, Congress added foreign workers migrating under labor contracts with American employers to the list of excludable people.
+In August 1882, Congress passed the Immigration Act, denying admission to people who were not able to support themselves, to people with mental illnesses, and to convicted criminals.
+In 1885, responding to American workers’ complaints about cheap immigrant labor, Congress added foreign workers migrating under labor contracts with American employers to the list of excludable people.
 Six years later, the federal government included people who seemed likely to become wards of the state, people with contagious diseases, and polygamists, and made all the groups of excludable people deportable.
-In 1903, those who would pose ideological threats to American republican democracy, such as anarchists and socialists, also became the subject of new immigration restrictions.
+In 1903, those who would pose ideological threats, such as anarchists and socialists, also became the subject of new immigration restrictions.

 Most opponents of immigration were responding to the shifting demographics of American immigration.
 The regions sending the most people to America had shifted from northern and western Europe to southern and eastern Europe and Asia.
 The “new immigrants” were poorer, spoke languages other than English, and were likely Catholic or Jewish.
 White Protestant Americans regarded them as inferior and American immigration policy began to reflect more explicit prejudice than ever before.
-The increased immigration of people from southern and eastern Europe, such as Italians, Jews, Slavs, and Greeks, led directly to calls for tighter restrictions.
+Increased immigration of Italians, Jews, Slavs, and Greeks, led directly to calls for tighter restrictions.
 In 1907, entry of Japanese laborers was suspended when the American and Japanese governments reached the so-called Gentlemen’s Agreement, under which Japan would stop issuing passports to working-class emigrants.
-In 1911, the U.S. Immigration Commission highlighted the impossibility of incorporating these “new immigrants” into American society.
-The report highlighted their supposed innate inferiority, asserting that they were the causes of rising social problems in America, such as poverty, crime, prostitution, and political radicalism.
+In 1911, the U.S. Immigration Commission highlighted the impossibility of incorporating these “new immigrants” into American society, asserting that they were the causes of rising social problems in America, such as poverty, crime, prostitution, and political radicalism.

 Questions for Discussion